Optimizing Product Deduplication in E-Commerce with Multimodal Embeddings: Experiments Results

-Throughout our empirical analysis, we observed specific areas where our model exhibited tendencies that warrant further investigation.
+A qualitative analysis of the model's failures revealed a primary weakness: differentiating between products with fine-grained visual distinctions.
 Notably, the model showed a propensity to classify visually similar but distinct product variants as matches.
 For instance, products differing only in subtle packaging variations or minor design elements, while fundamentally representing different SKUs, were sometimes grouped together.
 This suggests that while our multimodal embeddings excel at capturing broad semantic and visual similarities, they occasionally struggle with fine-grained distinctions crucial for differentiating product variants that are visually very close but operationally separate.
 Addressing these nuances will be a key focus for future refinements.